Muncy 4 RBIs for Dodgers in 7-4 win over Rangers and Lynn

 UP NEXT

 Texas starter Kyle Gibson (1-3, 5.73) allowed 12 runs over 11 1-3 innings his last two starts.
-Dodgers spot starter Tony Gonsolin has 14 2-3 scoreless innings and 12 strikeouts in three starts.
+Tony Gonsolin, with 14 2-3 scoreless innings and 12 strikeouts in three starts for the Dodgers, will be called up for a spot start with Walker Buehler (blister) on the injured list.

 —